knyete/Micropython-scheduler/README.md

     while True:
         # do stuff
         result = yield from wait(0.4) # 400ms delay
-        overrun = result[2]  # in uS
+        overrun = result[2]  # in us
 ```

 There is no upper bound on the delay.
 There lower bound is zero but in practice periods
 below a few milliseconds result in imprecise delays for the reason described.
 Further, repeatedly
-issuing short delays may casue the thread to hog execution because timed-out threads
+issuing short delays may cause the thread to hog execution because timed-out threads
 have priority over round robin ones.

 ### Wait on an Arbitrary Event